Shark Tank India season 2

-The second season of Shark Tank India premiered on 2 January 2023.
+The second season of Shark Tank India aired from 2 January 2023 to 13 March 2023.

 Sharks

-List of Sharks from shark tank panel with their net worth.
-Any five of the following six sharks (or all six sharks in episodes 48-50) are present in each episode.
+Any five of the following six sharks (or all six sharks in episodes 48–50) are present in each episode.

 Pitches and investments by sharks

 Specials

 This season introduced various special segments like Beyond the Tank, which followed the progress and journey of the entrepreneurs who appeared in the previous season and their businesses, and Swimming with the Sharks, which traced the sharks personal and professional lives off-camera.
-Vineeta also made a pitch at the last episode of the shark tank season 2.

 Beyond the Tank

 In popular culture

 The sharks made an appearance in the fourteenth season of Kaun Banega Crorepati, and in The Kapil Sharma Show.

+Shark Vineeta Singh pitched her company Sugar Cosmetics on Shark Tank India season 2 to her co-sharks.

+Gateway to Shark Tank India

+A special episode of Shark Tank India named Gateway to Shark Tank India streamed on 13 March 2023 on SonyLIV.